croct-tech/templates/templates/npm/swiper/react/README.md

 It adds a carousel section component to your project or creates a new project using [Next.js](https://nextjs.org/?utm_source=croct) if none is found in the current directory.

-It comes fully integrated with Croct, giving you CMS, A/B testing, and personalization out of the box.
+It comes fully integrated with Croct, giving you CMS, AB testing, and personalization out of the box.

 ## Usage